Activities · Last updated 2 June 2026

 Practical tips:

-- Located on Bomb House Lane in the town centre, easy to combine with lunch at one of the nearby restaurants.
+• Located on Bomb House Lane in the town centre, it combines well with lunch at the nearby restaurants on Main Street or Casemates Square.

 Where Can Kids Play Outdoors in Gibraltar?